redbadger/continous-compliance/readme.md

 ## Configuration

 The `with` portion of the workflow must be configured before the action will work.
 You can add these in the with section found in the examples above.
 Any `secrets` must be referenced using the bracket syntax and stored in the GitHub repository's `Settings/Secrets` menu.
-You can learn more about setting environment variables with GitHub actions here.
+You can learn more about setting environment variables with GitHub actions [here](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets).

 ### Required Setup

-The following options must be configured in order to make a deployment.
+The following options must be configured in order to save evidence on Google Cloud Storage.

 | Key                           | Value Information                                                                                                                                                                                                                                                                                | Type    | Required |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------- | -------- |